Medical studies

 Faculty Life

-But the important thing to remember is that it is possible to succeed.
-It may sound silly when you put it like that, but after hearing all sorts of things about the first year, you have to get back to basics: it's a challenging year, but I experienced it as a chrysalis, you come out transformed, and often more "beautiful" than at the beginning (if we ignore the weight loss/gain, haha).
-Beyond that first year, which is just the first step on the ladder, a world you can't fully imagine awaits you: I made my best friends and had unforgettable experiences, both during the medical student folklore events and during my hospital internships.
-So yes, compared to the first year, P2 is "easy": but don't rest on your laurels, even if it's the year of liberation, you're still there to gain knowledge for your future profession!
+But the important thing to remember is that success is possible.
+It sounds silly when you put it that way, but after hearing all sorts of things about the first year, you have to get back to basics: it’s a grueling year, but I experienced it like a chrysalis—you emerge transformed, and often “more beautiful” than when you started (if we ignore the weight gain or loss, haha).
+Beyond that first year—which is just the first step on the staircase—a world you can’t fully imagine awaits you: I’ve made my best friends, had unforgettable experiences, both during the medical student traditions and during my hospital rotations.
+So yes, compared to the first year, P2 is “easy”: but don’t rest on your laurels—even if it’s the year of liberation, you’re still there to gain knowledge for your future profession!

 ACM and CCC

-YOUR MEDICAL CORPS
+YOUR MEDICAL SCHOOLS

-ACM association
+ACM Association

 ACM